By taking a proactive approach, you can protect your premises so they remain a valuable asset for future development or sale.

 Vacant property insurance

-You should always let your insurer or broker know if your property is likely to be vacant for for an extended period, typically 30 days or more.
+You should always let your insurer or broker know if your property is likely to be vacant for an extended period, typically 30 days or more.
 They will usually apply slightly different terms to your insurance and provide advice on how best to protect the property.

 Vacant property inspections

 It may be a requirement of your insurance cover that unoccupied buildings are inspected by you, or your appointed representative, on at least a weekly basis.
-It is recommended that all visits are formally recorded.
+It is recommended that all visits be formally recorded.